DJ-Professor-K/DJ-Professor-K/README.md

 - 👋 Hi, I’m @DJ-Professor-K
 - 👀 I’m interested in making the greatest space for Rudies out there!
 - 🌱 I’m currently learning how to do any of this!
-- 💞️ I’m looking to collaborate on a prject I started!
+- 💞️ I’m looking to collaborate on a project I started!
 - 📫 How to reach me?
 You know where to find me!

 <!---